Missouri Arts Organizations Pledge to COVID-19 Safe Practices

-With multiple new vaccines and large numbers of people being vaccinated, we have made changes to our protocols to align with recommendations from the federal Centers for Disease Control and Prevention (CDC).
+With new data about the behavior of the Delta variant, we have made changes to our protocols about facial coverings to align with recommendations from the federal Centers for Disease Control and Prevention (CDC).
 The following requirements are now in place for certified organizations.
 Your standards may exceed this level, but may not be less.

 If you make changes to your protocols where you are posting them online, make sure you maintain the same URL.
 Otherwise, the new URL will break the link on the missouriartsafe.org website.

-Masking is recommended for those who are not vaccinated, and for those who are vaccinated when attending indoor events when social distancing is not possible.
+Masking is recommended for both unvaccinated and vaccinated individuals when attending indoor events.
 Staff and front-line volunteers should be masked to provide support for those that need to be masked.